 Chicago, IL 60625

-A Confidential Advisor is employed by NEIU to provide emergency and ongoing support to student survivors of sexual misconduct, sexual harassment, stalking, dating violence and domestic violence.
+A Confidential Advisor is employed by NEIU to provide emergency and ongoing support to student survivors of sexual violence (sexual assault, dating violence, domestic violence, or stalking).
 The Confidential Advisor informs survivors of the survivor’s rights and reporting options, and provides resources and services.
-The Confidential Advisor is not required to notify the Title IX Coordinator of any sexual misconduct reports.
+The Confidential Advisor is not required to notify the Title IX Coordinator of any sexual violence reports.

 Rae Joyce Baguilat, Assistant Director